-Your Home Directories for majority of ITaP research resources is provided by a DDN GS7KX filesystem appliance.
+Your Home Directories for all RCAC resources is provided by a DDN GS7KX filesystem appliance.

-/home is the primary space used to permanently hold files for a given user.
-This space has a quota which can be monitored at any time by using a
+/home, the primary space used to permanently hold files for a given user, has a 25 GB quota which can be monitored at any time by using a myquota command.

-Home Directories spaces currently reside on a self-contained GPFS storage system that provides redundant, high-availability disk space and is a central component of ITaP's research systems infrastructure.
+Home Directories spaces currently reside on a self-contained ZFS storage system that provides redundant, high-availability disk space and is a central component of RCAC's research systems infrastructure.

-ITaP uses network attached storage (NAS) appliances from DDN to provide scale-out Home Directories space to cluster systems.
-This storage is reliable, backed-up (via snapshots), and is globally available on all ITaP research systems.
+RCAC uses network attached storage (NAS) appliances from DDN to provide scale-out Home Directories space to cluster systems.
+This storage is reliable, backed-up (via snapshots), and is globally available on all RCAC systems.
 Your Home Directories is medium-performance, non-purged space suitable for tasks like sharing data, editing files, developing and building software, and many other uses.

 Your Home Directories is not designed or intended for use as high-performance working space for running jobs.